reach-sh/reach-lang/docs/src/tut/mkt/index.md

 * Line 87 defines `confirmPurchase` `{!rsh} function`.
 It uses the `{!rsh} ask` `{!rsh} Object` to ask the `buyer` to confirm the purchase or cancel the transaction.

-No more changes would be done to the frontend file.
+No more changes will be done to the frontend file.
 Like always, the frontend has to be connected to the backend file for all these to work.
 Head back to the backend file.